Professor of Economics

 Year appointed: 1994

-Dr. Khorassani's current research focuses on the causes and the effects of the shadow economy.
+Dr. Khorassani’s current research focuses on the inverted classroom pedagogy.
+She also has conducted research on the causes and effects of the shadow economy as well as the moral hazard effects of deposit insurance.

 Dr. Khorassani has presented in the international meetings such as “The Symposium on The Reform of Curriculum for Academic Finance Programs and Bilingual Teaching in Finance” in China.
 She has published in the Journal of Economic and Finance.